codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why do you never see elephants hiding in trees?
-Because they're so good at it.
+What kind of magic do cows believe in?
+MOODOO.

 ## Daily Trivia

-What major programming language does Unreal Engine 4 use?
+How fast is USB 3.1 Gen 2 theoretically?
- 1. Assembly
+ 1. 8 Gb/s
- 2. C++
+ 2. 5 Gb/s
- 3. C#
+ 3. 1 Gb/s
- 4. ECMAScript
+ 4. 10 Gb/s

 <details>
   <summary>Answer</summary>
-  C++
+  10 Gb/s
 </details>